tagohd/mono/Characters/Case Weston.md

 [Lun]: Oh, this doesn't work anymore with my whole idea for [[James's Excuse]], but that hasn't been agreed upon anyway.
 Also, he might be investigating James for the IMAS for other reasons if we go that route (he's a powerful evil wizard man who seems to be getting increasingly unstable or something).

-sudoMinor:: Yeah, that could work.
+sudoMajor:: Yeah, that could work.
+Oh, maybe James is defrauding IMAS out of a lot of grant money or something.
-#minorChange #unseenByLun
+#majorChange #unseenByLun

 [^1]: Personality-wise, he's probably more similar to Meryl, but Milly also has a big fuck-off gun, and that's an important part of Case's character.